Jfink86/CleMasterSyllabus/SlideDeck/src/fundamentals/methods/index.md

 - Here is an example of a simple C# console application.

-- This appliction is run at the commang line.
+- This application is executed at the command line.

-- At the command line the user enter one or more values.
+- At the command line the user enters one or more values.
 These values could be any data.

 - At the command line we will execute our console application like such: <mark>MyApp.exe</mark>.

 - We will pass three arguments into our application: <mark>MyApp.exe "Pete" "is" "crazy"</mark>.

-- We execute our application, here is what happens.
+- When we execute our application, here is what happens.

 <pre><code class="language-C#" data-noescape>
 class Program